XCX-scholar/JTreeformer/README.md

 ## Contents

-- `DDDM_train.py`: Python script for training DDIM model.
-- `vae_train.py`: Python script for training VAE model.
+- `main.py`: Python script for training VAE model.
+DDPM model will be added later.
 - `requirements.txt`: Lists Python dependencies required for the project.

 ## How to Use